siilisolutions/hedge/README.md

 **resources/hedge.edn** contains the configuration for the given functions.

-Example of a configuration for two apis and two timers:
+Example of a configuration for two apis, two timers and one queue triggered function:

 ```
 {:api {"api1" {:handler my_cool_function.core/crunch-my-data :authorization :anonymous}